adamtopaz/lean-acl-pairs/README.md

 ### The first case
 The first case appears in `src/main_theorem.lean`.
-The relevant formal statement is reproduced below.
+The relevant formal statement is reproduced below (the "setup" portions appearing above have been omitted).
 ```lean
 -- We now assume that `F` is a prime field.
 -- The is defined as saying that every element `a : F` can be expressed as